verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### NGINX
 The NGINX Ingress Controller listens for HTTPS traffic, and provides ingress into the cluster.
 NGINX is configured to do TLS termination of client connections.
-All traffic from NGIX to the mesh services use mTLS, which means that traffic is fully encrypted from the client to the target back-end services.
+All traffic from NGINX to the mesh services use mTLS, which means that traffic is fully encrypted from the client to the target back-end services.

 ### Keycloak and MySQL